janhvi-mishra-data/E-Commerce-Analytics-PowerBI/README.md

 **Dataset Used:** Olist Brazilian E-Commerce Public Dataset

-The dataset contains information regarding:
+The dataset includes transactional and customer information across the following entities:

 - Customers
 - Orders